freenandes/freenandes.github.io/src/content/see/09-inclusivity.md

 ---
 ### How do you design for inclusivity?

-To me, being inclusive in UX design is about including as many people as possible in enjoying life, regardless of their abilities, disabilities, or diverse needs.
-The best I can do is to be mindful of their experiences and incorporate inclusive design principles in my work.
+To me, it's about including as many people as possible in enjoying life, regardless of their abilities, disabilities, or diverse needs.
+The best I can do is to be mindful of their experiences and infuse inclusive design principles into my work.

-When doing user research, I try to engage with individuals with different cultural backgrounds and varying ages and include underrepresented groups to make a fair assessment.
+When doing user research, I try to engage with individuals with different cultural backgrounds and varying ages and include underrepresented groups to make a more balanced assessment.

 One thing here I think I need to improve is collaborating with experts in accessibility and inclusivity to gain insights and feedback on my designs.
 And I also need to educate myself more, infuse this knowledge into my process, and share it with the team.